Is Resilience The Key To Student Success?

-How to develop resilience in our students is a hot topic in education and health at the moment and for a good reason.
+How to promote resilience in your students is a hot topic in education and health at the moment and for a good reason.

 The literature review from the University of Melbourne, Building resilience in children and young people (Helen Cahill et al, 2012) examines a range of effective ways schools can help build resilience and wellbeing in students.

-Here are 5 ways teachers can promote mental health in their classrooms:
+Here are 5 ways teachers can promote mental health and resilience in students and classrooms:

-1. Build positive relationships.
-A focus on the importance of positive teacher/ student enhances student wellbeing and achievement.
-A meta-analysis of 99 studies showed that student teacher relationships were linked to student engagement and achievement (Roorda et al, 2011) and a positive relationship with one caring adult can change the trajectory for even the most at risk student (Anderson, et al, 2004).
+A focus on the importance of positive teacher-student relationship enhances student wellbeing and achievement.
+A meta-analysis of 99 studies showed that student-teacher relationships were linked to student engagement and achievement (Roorda et al, 2011) and a positive relationship with one caring adult can change the trajectory for even the most at risk student (Anderson, et al, 2004).

 The studies show that relational skills such as building relationships, effective classroom management and clear expectations as well as pedagogical factors such as effective instruction, teacher passion and autonomy all contribute to student engagement and achievement.

-2. Teach social and emotional skills.
-Durlak and Wiesberg et al (2011) meta-analysis of social and emotional learning programs (SEL), showed that schools with SEL achieved better academic results than schools without SEL.
-A whole school approach is ideal, but if your school is not at that stage, there is a great deal that a teacher can do in their classroom.
+Durlak and Wiesberg et al (2011) meta-analysis of social-emotional learning programs (SEL), showed that schools with SEL achieved better academic results than schools without SEL.
+A whole-school approach is ideal, but if your school is not at that stage, there is a great deal that a teacher can do in their classroom.

-Create a positive learning environment where students have a voice and choice, ensure that all students feel physically and emotionally safe and use collaborative learning strategies to enhance student relationships.
+Create a positive learning environment where students have a voice and choice, ensure that all students feel physically and emotionally safe.
+You can also use collaborative learning strategies to enhance student relationships.
 A proactive approach will help to reduce anxiety and improve learning outcomes.

-4. Identify student strengths.
-In the past education has focused on a deficit model when dealing with students who do not achieve.
+In the past, education has focused on a deficit model when dealing with students who do not achieve.
 We looked at how we could ‘fix’ those students.
-A strengths based approach that identifies student abilities and positive qualities then works proactively to build upon these strengths, gives your students more opportunities to be successful and build a strong sense of self-worth.
+A strengths-based approach that identifies student abilities and positive qualities.
+You can then work proactively to build upon these strengths, gives your students more opportunities to be successful and build a strong sense of self-worth.

-5. Build a sense of meaning and purpose.
 Providing opportunities for students to contribute to others gives meaning beyond themselves.
 Engage your students with the local and global community so they find ways to contribute.
-Working towards worthwhile goals increases students sense of wellbeing which impacts positively on student achievement.
+Working towards worthwhile goals increases students’ sense of wellbeing which impacts positively on student achievement.